6 min read

 ./llama-cli -m ~/models/llama-3.1-8b-instruct.Q4_K_M.gguf -p "explain DNS in two sentences"

-If you understand what those commands do and you're comfortable with C++ build errors, llama.cpp is yours.
+If you read those two commands and know what they do, and a C++ build error doesn't ruin your afternoon, llama.cpp is yours.
 If not, keep reading.

 Ollama: llama.cpp with a friendly face

-Ollama wraps llama.cpp and adds the things llama.cpp deliberately doesn't ship: a model registry, automatic downloads, a daemon, and a clean CLI.
+Ollama wraps llama.cpp and adds the parts llama.cpp deliberately leaves out: a model registry, automatic downloads, a background daemon, and a clean CLI.

 # install ollama via homebrew